fireship-io/fireship.io/hugo/content/lessons/ci-cd-with-google-cloud-build/index.md

 ### Upload the Firebase Builder

-Firebase is not available in of the default NPM image on GCP, but it is avaiable as a [community builder](https://github.com/GoogleCloudPlatform/cloud-builders-community).
+Firebase is not available in of the default NPM image on GCP, but we can use a [community builder](https://github.com/GoogleCloudPlatform/cloud-builders-community).
 You can add it to your GCP project with the following steps:

 {{< file "terminal" "command line" >}}
 {{< highlight bash >}}